-To address significant commuter traffic and linked congestion issues on local roads improvements to the A534 and surrounding junctions has been classified as a highway scheme improvement in the Local Plan and Infrastructure Delivery Plan.
+To address significant commuter traffic and linked congestion issues on local roads improvements to the A534 and surrounding junctions has been classified as a major highway scheme improvement in the Local Plan.
 This will allow for the roads and junctions improved by this scheme to cater for existing traffic and have enough residual capacity to support future growth and investment.
 Peak time congestion is also present on the A533 through Sandbach.
 There is also a perception of speed limit adherence issues within Sandbach which require further investigation.

-As described previously, there is a need to address access onto and over the M6 due to existing congestion and safety issues.
+As described previously, there is a need to address access onto the M6 due to existing congestion and safety issues.
 Plans are currently in place for the roundabout to the northbound slip roads to be redesigned to enable access to the new employment site and planned development.
 Further junction improvements may potentially be required in this area in the future.
 In addition to M6 junction 17, a wider programme of works on the M6 junctions 16 to 19 are being delivered through Highways England's Smart Motorways programme.
 These improvements will provide additional capacity and improve resilience allowing for further growth in the future.

 Car parks across eight sites in Sandbach provide over 500 free spaces, but there is a lack of car parking facilities to serve both the medical centre and shopping areas which provide essential services for residents.
-Introduction of charged parking at Sandbach rail station is known to have displaced some long-stay parking into nearby residential streets.
-The need to define a balance between the needs of residents and those of commuters is expected to be a key focus in the development of a parking plan for the town.